 I recognize that play style and game system make a big difference in the feasibility of gaming with a big group.
-OD&D seems like an excellent fit for this; I can see why it would work with a lot of players.
+OD&D (paid link) seems like an excellent fit for this; I can see why it would work with a lot of players.
 Practices like having a caller make a lot of sense in a large-group context, too.

 I start getting twitchy at five players, and six feels unwieldy to me.
 I can’t imagine running a game for 11 players, let alone 15.
 But you know what?
 I’d like to give it a shot.